How Do Overdoses Happen?

 If you are considering overdosing as a means of taking your own life, call the National Suicide Prevention Lifeline.
 They can provide immediate help and point you to the extended help you need.

 Not knowing if a loved one overdosed on purpose or not is extremely difficult to handle emotionally.
-If you need support to grieve a loved one taken from an overdose, here is a list of grief therapists in Lafayette, LA.

 What Is Physically Going on in a Body During an Opiate Overdose?

 When someone takes an opiate, the opiate-carrying blood spreads across the body where it blocks the opioid receptors all over the body.
 When the opiate-carrying blood makes it to the brain, it enters the part of the brain that makes dopamine (what makes us feel happy).
 The drug attaches to GABAergin neurons.
 GABAergin neurons’ job is to make sure our bodies don’t have too much dopamine, which can cause paranoia.
 But because the GABAergin neurons are rendered useless by the drug, the body feels a flood of pleasure that the neurons would usually prohibit.

 In an overdose, the drug gets to the part of the brain that controls breathing.
 The drug can also suppress the neurological signals that tell the heart to beat.
 Without the lungs or heart, the brain doesn’t get enough oxygen and begins to experience damage after about four minutes.

 It can be very tricky to recognize the signs of an overdose in yourself.
 But if you see any of these warning signs of an overdose in your friend or family member, seek help immediately:

 - Slowed breathing